 Preventative Maintenance: Saving Money in the Long Run

-You already know that a car needs regular services like oil change, tire rotation, engine service etc., but what you don’t know is your home also needs the same commitment and care to stay functional and look at its best.
+You already know that a car needs regular services like oil change, tire rotation, engine service, etc., but what you don’t know is that your home also needs the same commitment and care to stay functional and look its best.
 Just like most people, it’s easy for you to overlook regular maintenance, thinking you still have time, or it’s all good cause everything looks okay.
-Preventative maintenance is an integral part of homeownership, as your home is your first line of defense that safeguards you from any sudden or unforeseen harm.
-In this blog post, we will explore how you can stay on top of your home maintenance by catching problems early, and how you can save significant amounts of money in the long run.
-Preventive Maintenance is a proactive approach to maintaining facilities of daily life and Equipment that can lead to major and significant cost saving to long run of life that can prevents major breakdown, expands lots of expenses in lifespan which can improve efficiency.
-In a very simple words preventive maintenance, which is often known as preventative maintenance is a different procedures and techniques, we can use and make a long-term money safe.
+Preventive maintenance is an integral part of homeownership, as your home is your first line of defense that safeguards you from any sudden or unforeseen harm.
+In this blog post, we will explore how you can stay on top of your home maintenance by catching problems early and how you can save significant amounts of money in the long run.
+Preventive Maintenance is a proactive approach to maintaining facilities of daily life and Equipment that can lead to major and significant cost savings in the long run of life, that can prevents major breakdowns, reducing the need for expenses over the lifespan, which can improve efficiency.
+In very simple words, preventive maintenance, which is often known as preventative maintenance, is a different procedures and techniques, we can use and make a long-term money safe.

-Preventative maintenance serves as a targeted plan consisting of actions that help prevent any major issues by staying proactive, and top of things.
+Preventive maintenance serves as a targeted plan consisting of actions that help prevent any major issues by staying proactive and on top of things.
 One of the key elements of this type of plan is to preserve the operational state of all the equipment involved in a building between major servicing intervals.
-Some of the involved tasks includes:
+Some of the involved tasks include:

 - Inspection for any wear, damage, misalignment, or leaks.

-- Cleaning out dust and debris that may clog the equipment that can affect its function
+- Cleaning out dust and debris that may clog the equipment, which can affect its function.

 - Lubrication of equipment to reduce friction and better working lives.